-16.4 Appeal Advisory Board
+8.4Appeal Advisory Board

-The president and the dean of student life reserve the right to appoint an appeal advisory board to review appeals.
-In such instances, the appointed advisory board will make a recommendation that the president and dean of student life may accept or reject.
+The appeal officer reserves the right to appoint an appeal advisory board to review appeals.
+In such instances, the appointed advisory board will make a recommendation that the appeal officer may accept or reject.
 The decision of the administrator will generally be issued within 10 business days of receiving the recommendation from the advisory board and that decision will be final.

-16.5 Review
+8.5 Review

-The appeals person/body will review the written letter of appeal from the student and materials from the original hearing.
-After reviewing these materials, the appeals person/body may decide to do one of the following:
+The appeals person/advisory board will review the written letter of appeal from the student and materials from the original hearing.
+In reviewing the appropriateness of sanctions, the student’s entire conduct file may be considered.
+After reviewing these materials, the appeals person/advisory board may decide to do one of the following:

 a) Issue a decision based solely on the written materials,